 safe for sensitive skin

-Formulated as a targeted treatment for hyperpigmentation, dark spots, and uneven skin tone, this lightweight oil-free booster is an effective solution for those with sensitive skin and rosacea.
+Formulated as a targeted treatment for hyperpigmentation, and uneven skin tone, this lightweight oil-free booster is an effective solution for those with rosacea, sensitive or .
 It is designed without AHAs, which can cause skin irritation.
 Instead, the main skin lightening and depigmenting ingredients are 10% azelaic acid, licorice root extract, and salicylic acid that work together to fight the signs of hyperpigmentation.

 Bonus feature – this skin booster also reduces blemishes and acne.
 It has lightweight lotion-like texture and non-greasy formulation.
 Overall, it’s best chemical peel for hyperpigmentation for sensitive skin.
 Recommended for daily use as a serum or in conjunction with your serum or topical cream.